sudiraO21/restaurant-reviews/README.md

 # Restaurant Reviews

-Created a full-stacck restaurant reviews app with ReactJs, NodeJs, ExpressJs and MonggoDB as database.
+Created a full-stack restaurant reviews app with ReactJs, NodeJs, ExpressJs and MonggoDB as database.
 Allowing users to search for restaurants reviews, can be by name, zipcode and cuisines.
 Users are also able to add new restaurants, and submit new full review feedback.

 # Installation